-Where a potable water supply is provided, the potable water supply must satisfy the standards for drinking water set by the Australian Drinking Water Guidelines 2004 (National Health and Medical Research Council and the National Resource Management Ministerial Council).
+The development must be provided with a potable water supply that can satisfy the standards for drinking water set by the Australian Drinking Water Guidelines 2004 (National Health and Medical Research Council and the National Resource Management Ministerial Council).

 All non-potable sources of water must be sign posted "non-potable water supply" or similar in order to deter consumption.